All Episodes

 Well, I would read some and he would read some.

-But I I learned some stuff myself.
+But I learned some stuff myself.

-But regardless, you are Did you buy all three or did you just buy one?
+Did you buy all three or did you just buy one?

 I just got the one, sir.

-But the thing about it is it gave me more than just the learning, it gave me the father and son time together, and that was I thank you for that.
+It gave me the father and son time together, and I thank you for that.

-Well, I want you to hang on here, stay on hold, because I would like to send you the other two for you, for you got Rush Revere and the first Patriots and Rush Revere and the American Revolution.
+Well, I want you to hang on here, stay on hold, because I would like to send you the other two for you.

 And they're all great.

-Um, send the audio versions and other things.
+Send the audio versions and other things.

-But you said what you said was exactly one of the things that we hoped for, that parents and grandparents would take the time to actually read the books with and to their kids and grandkids.
+But you said What you said was exactly one of the things that we hoped for, that parents and grandparents would take the time to actually read the books with and to their kids and grandkids.

-It uh it warms my heart.
+It warms my heart.

 Don't hang up again.

-Brief time out, my friends, back in a jiffy.
+Brief time out, my friends.

-All right, another exciting busy broadcast hour comes to a screeching halt.
+All right, another exciting, busy broadcast hour comes to a screeching halt.

 And I've not forgotten the divorce rate.